-Cash will continue to be received from mortgage redemptions.
+Cash will continue to be received from mortgages redemptions and interest income generated from the mortgage portfolio.
 The mortgage loans are lifetime mortgages and will remain on balance sheet until the last customer has redeemed its loan advance.
 However, as appreciation depends on housing prices, there is an element of uncertainty about how much appreciation share will be received.